umfy/sanguine-oasis/posts/3-actions.md

 - aimed hit

 ### Magic success
-You can use up to 2 HP in one test.
+Each effect beyond first requires you to spend 1 HP.
+That increases level of the spell by 1, up to the maximum of 2.
 This represents life energy drained by the power of the spell.
-After the cost of a spell is established, the additional successes don't allow for more effects.
+After the cost of a spell is established, the additional successes allow for more effects.

+Every spell has medium range by default.

 - highest die damage
 - lowest die damage -> 2 * lowest die damage